KSBJ

-KSBJ is a non-commercial Contemporary Christian music radio station based in Humble, Texas, broadcasting on 89.3 MHz FM in the Greater Houston area.
+KSBJ (89.3 FM) is a non-commercial Christian adult contemporary radio station based in Humble, Texas, broadcasting to the Greater Houston area.
 KSBJ is owned and operated by Hope Media Group (formerly KSBJ Educational Foundation).

 KSBJ is a non-profit ministry supported by listeners and is led by a diverse board of directors from across the greater Houston area.
 KSBJ can be heard online at KSBJ.org, through the KSBJ app, on 89.3 FM (Greater Houston Area), 96.9 FM (South/West of Houston), 99.9 (Beaumont/Liberty), 92.3 (Livingston), 92.5 (Navasota/College Station), 89.7 (Brenham) and 99.9 (Victoria).

 KSBJ Educational Foundation also operates NGEN Radio, which is an online-exclusive Christian hip-hop and pop format, and the Spanish-language Vida Unida Christian AC format, which originates from sister station KHVU.

 History

+KSBJ's original ownership group, Something Better Educational Foundation, had started as a group protesting the 1979 sale of Christian station KFMK (now KBXX) and its switch from the format.
+As part of an agreement to drop their protest, the sellers of KFMK helped the group obtain a non-commercial frequency, donated the KFMK music library to them, and assisted with legal, technical and engineering issues.